Keplyx/Memorisia/README.md

 ## Installation
 The app is not currently available in any app store, but you can manually install it.

-Simply [download the apk from GitHub](https://github.com/Keplyx/Memorisia/raw/master/app/app-release.apk), make sure you have [Unknown Sources](https://developer.android.com/distribute/marketing-tools/alternative-distribution.html#unknown-sources) enabled, then open the it in your phone.
+Simply [download the latest apk from GitHub](https://github.com/Keplyx/Memorisia/releases), make sure you have [Unknown Sources](https://developer.android.com/distribute/marketing-tools/alternative-distribution.html#unknown-sources) enabled, then open the it in your phone.

 If you have trouble installing it, please open an issue [here](https://github.com/Keplyx/Memorisia/issues).